 Although bleach is the most common material used to kill fungi, these cleaners only effectively kill mold growing on non-porous materials, such as ceramic tile.
 The same thing also applies to hydrogen peroxide.
 Both of these chemicals are very corrosive, so be sure to check whether the chemical is suitable for your floor.
 Mix 1 part bleach or hydrogen peroxide and 8 parts water.
 Allow it to sink in, then dry it.

-Vinegar and / or Powder Soda Cake
+Vinegar and/or Powder Soda Cake

-Vinegar does not kill all species of fungi, but effective enough to slow the growing of the fungus.
+Vinegar does not kill all species of fungi, but effective enough to slow the growth of the fungus.
 Baking soda powder also has the same effect at the same time to effectively eliminate odor.
 Use vinegar and let that sink in for about 1 hour before rinsing.
 Mix the baking soda powder and warm water to form a paste, apply and leave to infuse.
-After that, wipe or wash with suction machine.
+After that, wipe or wash with a suction machine.

-Tea-Tree Oil and / or Grapeseed Oil (Grapefruit Seed Oil)
+Tea-Tree Oil and/or Grapeseed Oil (Grapefruit Seed Oil)

-Both types of oil is believed to have antifungal and antibacterial powers.
+Both types of oil are believed to have antifungal and antibacterial powers.
 Add 1 teaspoon of tea-tree oil or 10 drops of grape seed oil in a cup of water, and place in a spray bottle and spray this product on areas exposed to the fungus, wipe with a clean cloth, then allow it to dry.